star-finder/jpf-star/README.md

 Note that you also need the solver S2SAT to run the examples.
 You should contact the authors of S2SAT to get the instructions how to compile and run the solver.

+The author of S2SAT can be contacted via email: lequangloc@gmail.com

 ### Who do I talk to? ###

 You can contact repo admin if you have any questions.